 So a figure is a polygon if it is a simple closed figure made up of definite number of line segments.

 Draw ten polygons of different shapes.

-Boundary wall of a park divides the plane into three parts i.e. inside the park, the park boundary wall and outside the park.
+Boundary wall of a park divides the park into three parts i.e. (i) inside the park, (ii) the park boundary wall and (iii) outside the park.
 You can't enter the park without crossing the boundary.